-The Agency had investments in the Iowa Schools Joint Investment Trust Direct Government Obligation Portfolio, which are valued at an amortized cost of \$2,023,430 pursuant to Rule 2a-7 under the Investment Company Act of 1940.
+The Agency had investments in the Iowa Schools Joint Investment Trust Direct Government Obligation Portfolio and Miles Capital Education accounts, which are valued at an amortized cost pursuant to Rule 2a-7 under the Investment Company Act of 1940.
+As of June 30, 2019 \$3,063,162 was invested with the Iowa Schools Joint Investment Trust and \$5,032,353 was invested with Miles Capital Education.
 The investment in the Iowa Schools Joint Investment Trust was rated AAAm by Standard & Poor's Financial Services.
-There was no limitation or restriction on withdrawals of the investment.
+The investment in Miles Capital Education was registered and not subject to rating.
+There was no limitation or restriction on withdrawals of either investment.
 The Agency does not have a separate credit risk policy from state statutes.